Quick Search: go

 For human rights defenders, sometimes a press release or statement is crucial for work by the Special Procedures to have the greatest impact and for you to be able to get the most media attention.

-Below you'll find questions to help you consider why statements an press releases might be useful to your advocacy, followed by some examples of how other human rights defenders have done so.
+Below you'll find questions to help you consider why statements and press releases might be useful to your advocacy, followed by examples of how other human rights defenders have done so.

 For more information on what they are, see ISHR Academy: Statements and Press Releases – What can Special Procedures do?